multivendorx/MultiVendorX/readme.txt

 14. Show Multiple Seller in Single Product.

 == Changelog ==

+= 4.2.15 - 2025-01-28 =
+* Added     - Compatibility of WooCommerce 9.6.0.
+* Fixed     - Resolved a vulnerability issue in the Announcement module.
+* Fixed     - Addressed a notice appearing on the cart page related to the Min/Max Quantity module.

 = 4.2.14 - 2025-01-14 =
 * Added     - Compatibility of WooCommerce 9.5.2.